 - being overweight and inactive

-Most people with cervical spondylosis don’t have noticeable symptoms.
+Most people with cervical spondylosis don’t have significant symptoms.
 If symptoms do occur, they can range from mild to severe and may develop gradually or occur suddenly.

 One common symptom is pain around the shoulder blade.
 Patients will complain of pain along the arm and in the fingers.
-The pain might increase on standing sitting, sneezing, coughing, or backward tilting of the neck.
+The pain might increase when:

 Other common signs include: